AufieroG/PETase-scoring/README.md

 ### Score your sequences

-Replace 'sequences.fasta' with your own sequences in FASTA format, or edit 'FASTA_PATH' at the top of 'PET_run.py' - then run:
+Replace `sequences.fasta` with your own sequences in FASTA format - keep the filename, or edit `FASTA_PATH` at the top of `PET_run.py` - then run:

 ```bash
 python PET_run.py
 ```

-This produces 'rank_PETase.csv', with the candidates ranked by predicted activity.
+This produces `rank_PETase.csv`, with the candidates ranked by predicted activity.

 ### Retrain the model (optional)

-To rebuild the model from your own training data, replace 'dataset.csv' - keep the filename, or edit `DATA_PATH` at the top of `PET_train.py` — then run:
+To rebuild the model from your own training data, replace `dataset.csv` - keep the filename, or edit `DATA_PATH` at the top of `PET_train.py` - then run:

 ```bash
 python PET_train.py